-Also, pick coding tools you understand well.
-Don’t pick a functional language to make us happy.
-We’d much prefer you use a language that you know well.
-Similarly, when picking which features of the language to use, pick the ones you understand best.
-We’re not going to be impressed with your elegant use of Python decorators if you don’t really understand the details of what they do.
+We’d much prefer you use a language that you know well, and can prove your skills with.
+Similarly, when picking which features of the language to use pick the ones you understand best.
+We’re not going to be impressed with your elegant use of Python decorators if you don’t really understand what they do.

 Think about real computers

-Depending on your point of view it’s either a sad or beautiful fact that the most elegant code can only run on top of the giant, complex, odd stack of parts and abstractions that is a real computer.
-Since we need programs to actually run, we need people who understand the inner workings of that behemoth.
+Depending on your point of view it’s either a sad or beautiful fact that the most elegant code can only run on top of the giant jangly amalgam of parts and OS glue that is a real computer.
+Unfortunately we need programs to actually run so we need people who understand the inner workings of that behemoth.

-Now, this doesn’t mean that we quiz every candidate about deep kernel internals, or the differences between SDRAM vs SGRAM.
-But for some jobs in systems development we do expect a fair amount of detailed knowledge, and in general it’s a big plus if in your thinking you can take into account things like cache effects, IO patterns, memory representations, and the capabilities of real CPUs.
+This doesn’t mean that we quiz every candidate about deep kernel internals, or the differences between SDRAM vs SGRAM.
+But for some jobs in systems development we do expect a fair amount of detailed knowledge, and in general it’s a big plus if you can take into account things like cache effects, IO patterns, memory representations, and the capabilities of real CPUs.

 What We Don’t Look For

-Perfection.
-Our questions are often designed to be open ended enough that even the best people we’ve seen couldn’t answer them fully in the time alloted.
+We aren’t looking for you to finish.
+Our questions are often designed to be open ended enough that even the best people we’ve seen couldn’t answer them fully in the time allotted.
 We want to keep the conversation going to learn everything we can, and we don’t expect that you’ll answer everything 100% perfectly.